Vacanth/CarPriceDriver/README.md

-# Used Car Price price analysis and price prediction
+# Used Car analysis and price prediction
 An analysis of used vehicle dataset containing 426880 samples to understand the various features and their correlations on the vehicle price.

 ## Contents